kevinkk8/cnn-pneumonia-detection-model/README.md

 # Detecting Pneumonia from X-ray Scans

-I am using the [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset from Kaggle to train a simple CNN for pneumonia detection.
+[Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset from Kaggle to train a simple CNN for pneumonia detection.
 The dataset splits pneumonia into two categories: viral and bacterial.
 The model does not differentiate between these two categories.

 ![Image from the dataset](fixtures/pneumonia_1.jpeg)